Music and laughter enlivens Writers in the Round in Lake City

 Taylor said the event brings the “big city music to our small-town venue.”
 The venue was packed.
 When Florence resident and native Buzz Rogers opened the events of the evening, in his welcome he reminded the attendees that there is “nothing to compare to this in the state.”

-Frank Rogers, the son of Buzz, who is also originally from this area but now lives in Nashville, is the mainstay of the music fest.
+Frank Rogers, the son of Buzz, who is also originally from the Pee Dee but now lives in Nashville, is the mainstay of the music fest.
 The award-winning songwriter brings with him three others to make music and tell the stories behind some of their songs.

 Joining Frank Rogers this year, Criswell, a keyboardist from Alabama, opened with a song that he said was inspired by his wife, “Southern Side,” made popular by singer Frankie Ballard.
 He followed that one with “Cutting Onions,” a song set that he said will come out on the next Tim McGraw album.

-Adams, from Oklahoma, dubbed by Frank Rogers as a “rising star,” likely won’t be back next year because he’ll be playing in some stadium.
-He opened by saying “So I don’t have as many hits as these guys,” and told about his hit that died at no. 42 on the charts.
+Adams, from Oklahoma, dubbed by Frank Rogers as a “rising star,” lrobably won’t be back next year because he’ll be playing in some stadium.
+He opened by saying, “So I don’t have as many hits as these guys,” and talked about his hit that died at No. 42 on the charts.

-“It just stopped paying a couple of months ago …” he said to laughter in the room.
+“It just stopped playing a couple of months ago …” he said to laughter in the room.
 He opened with “Everybody Knows Everybody Knows Everybody,” an ode to small towns.

 (0) comments